Current Team Members

 Kelli received her bachelor’s degree in psychology from Truman State University in Kirksville, MO, and her master’s degree and doctorate in Educational Psychology with a specialization in Inquiry Methodology from Indiana University – Bloomington.
 For 10 years, she managed a consulting business where she worked with a diverse set of clients and teams to plan and conduct evaluations that focused primarily in the areas of education and STEM.
 The majority of these projects have examined middle and high school students, especially women and minority students.
 Her research interests include, but are not limited to, student engagement and interest in STEM and STEM careers as well as the development of instruments and evaluation tools to assess these constructs.

 Jing received her bachelor degree in Chemistry from Beijing Normal University, China.
-Afterwards she joined the Department of Chemistry at Indiana University perusing a PhD degree in theoretical and computational chemistry under the supervision of Dr. Peter Ortoleva.
-In 2015, she started her study in science education and planned to peruse a double major PhD degree.
+Afterwards she joined the Department of Chemistry at Indiana University pursuing a PhD degree in theoretical and computational chemistry under the supervision of Dr. Peter Ortoleva.
+In 2015, she started her study in science education and planned to peruse a double PhD degree.
 She is interested in improving undergraduate STEM education.
+She recently completed her PhD in Chemistry.

 Former Team Members